S-Samiksha/portfolio/src/pages/CSPosts/05_DutchAuction.md

 2. Implement Dutch auction logic in another contract(s)
 3. Only elapse for 20 minutes, either all tokens get sold out at clearing price no lower than the reserved price, or only part of total token supply get sold with the remaining tokens burned by the auction contract
 4. Be able to distribute the token minted to legitimate bidders at the end of the auction
-5. (bonus) add tests to demonstrate the auction contract is resistant to reentry attack.
+5. (bonus) Add tests to demonstrate the auction contract is resistant to reentry attack.

-- What is reentry attack,
-- hands-on practice on reentry.

 ## Project Challenges